 There is no admission fee to visit the Tor.

-2. Visit the Chalice Well and Gardens
+2. Visit the Chalice Well and Gardens in Glastonbury Town

 The Gardens where the Chalice Well is nested are a place of both beauty and meditation.
 Because I was there in spring I got the chance to witness the trees heaped with white and pink flowers and the carpet of yellow daffodils along each side of the path.
 The garden is designed like a small labyrinth through which the spring water flows from the well down to the small fountains at the bottom.
 The atmosphere in the Gardens is very peaceful, mostly because people are keeping quiet in order not to disturb the ones who choose to meditate.
 The Chalice Well is at the high end of the Gardens.
 Visitors usually gather and sit around it, in silence.